b3lg1c4/haxball-extended-headless/README.md

 <code style="margin:0">getConnectedPlayers() : PlayerObject[]</code>
 </p>

-Returns a more detailed list about all the users in the room.
+Returns a more detailed list about all the players in the room.

 <h3 style="font-size: 1.25em"><code style="font-size:inherit">messageIsACommand</code></h3>